Choosing Bariatric Surgery

 Step 1: Attend a Seminar

 The first step in the decision-making process is research.
 This can include spending time on the Internet learning more about the procedures available to you.
 Of course, everyone’s circumstance is different, so any conclusions you reach may change based on a consultation with your surgeon and medical team.
 You will attend a free weight loss surgery seminar held by our practice.
+You can register to attend an upcoming event in the form on the left side of this page.
 Doing so will allow you to learn more about the weight loss surgery options available to you as well as to meet the team that will be taking care of you before and after surgery.
 You will find out, preliminarily, if you qualify for bariatric surgery and explore the possible options for payment, which may include insurance, financing or cash pay.
 This may also be the time to discuss bariatric surgery as an option with your primary care physician who will work with us to expedite the pre-op process.
 Attending a bariatric surgery support group can also give you an idea of post-bariatric surgery life and the challenges and opportunities our patients face.

 Step 2: Consultation